 The above schedule is taken from Chapter 27 of the Green Book (Immunisation against Infectious Disease); information on vaccinations aimed at GPs and other medical professionals.

 The way in which someone obtains the pre-exposure vaccinations will be different depending on whether they are a volunteer (see section 3. below), a trainee volunteer (see section 5.), or a professional bat worker (see section 6.).

 2. Information for bat workers with severely impaired immune systems

 There is specific guidance about rabies vaccinations for people who have severely impaired immune systems due to certain medications or illness and may wish to handle bats.
 These individuals may not respond fully to treatment with rabies vaccine following a bat bite and, as EBLV infections are fatal in humans, it may not be possible to treat them effectively.

 In these cases, careful counselling is essential to ensure the person is made aware of the potential risks.
-Further details about who would be considered to be immunosuppressed and what they should do next is available in guidance published by PHE.
+Further details about who would be considered to be immunosuppressed and what they should do next is available in guidance published by the UK Health Security Agency (UKHSA).
 The guidance is aimed at medical professionals.

 Any bat workers who have health conditions which may affect their immune systems are advised to discuss this further with their GP.